-Customer communications roundtable: What's hot, what's not, what's next?
+Customer communications roundtable: What's hot, what's not, what's next?by

 We recently brokered a discussion on customer collections strategies and the obstacles the industry needs to overcome.